eeholmes/eeholmes.github.io/_pages/about.md

 -----

 My research is focused on stochastic processes and statistical models for complex multivariate, interacting systems.
 Much of what I do involves developing algorithms for fitting multivariate autoregressive state-space (MARSS) models to time-series data, which comes up in vector autoregressive state-space modeling, dynamic linear modeling, MAR(1) modeling, and dynamic factor analysis.
 I developed an EM algorithm for fitting a general constrained version of these models and develped the MARSS package for fitting such models.
 In my spare time, I've been working on predictive models of "multi-player" systems---I've been studying this with soccer match data.
 This is another application of my work on developing predictive models using 'bad' data.

-I am part of a NWFSC research group working in the area of hierarchical modeling and inference.
-Group members include myself, [Eric Ward](https://ericward-noaa.github.io/), [Mark Scheuerell](http://faculty.washington.edu/scheuerl/), and [Jim Thorson](https://sites.google.com/site/thorsonresearch/), along with their post-docs and students.
-We develop statistical methods for ecological problems and apply these to resource and endangered species management questions.
-We collaborate a lot with folks at the University of Washington School for Aquatic and Fisheries Sciences (SAFS).

 <style>
 .column {